vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 1757

-kşetra, where Pandavas pitched their
+kṣetra, where Pandavas pitched their

 camp).
 160.1, Bhi.
 9.25 Hiranyabāhu-(The Erannoboas of